DyversHands/www.DyversHands.com/_pages/tableau.md

     image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg
     alt: Dark Expeditions Storyset Cover
     title: Dark Expeditions&nbsp;&#127957;
-    excerpt: In ***Dark Expeditions***&nbsp;&#127957; journey beyond the edge of the known world into realms of cosmic horror and ancient mysteries.
-A 4-page PDF (for 40 business-card sized cards) supplement for ***Tableau*** inspired by the mythos of H.P.
-Lovecraft and other classic adventure tales, uncover secrets that challenge your sanity and the fabric of reality itself.
+    excerpt: Venture beyond the boundaries of the known world to uncover ancient mysteries and risk entering realms of cosmic horror.
+This 4-page PDF supplement _(for 40 business-card-sized cards)_ for ***Tableau*** draws inspiration from the mythos of H.P.
+Lovecraft and classic adventure tales.
+Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness.
 gallery-storysets:
   - url: /games/Tableau/CourtlyShadows
     image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg